toadjaune/stateful-tracking-demonstrator/README.md

-# README
+# Installation instructions

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+For now, it is pretty straightforward :

+* Install ruby
-* Ruby version
+  * The current version number is in `.ruby-version`
+  * You can either use your distribution package manager, or a ruby version manager such as rbenv

-* System dependencies
+* Install dependencies
+  * sqlite development libraries

-* Configuration
+* `gem install bundler`

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* `bundle install`

+# Handy commands

-* ...
+* `rails server`